Gchism94/HumidityProject/README.md

-# README for Humidity affects on _Temnothorax rugatulus_ nest wall modifications
+# README for _Temnothorax rugatulus_ ants do not change their nest walls in response to environmental humidity

 ## Overview
 Data and R script used for manuscript: _Temnothorax rugatulus_ ants do not change their nest walls in response to environmental humidity